-This verse begins the conclusion to the letter to the Colossians.
+This verse begins the conclusion of the letter to the Colossians.
 It is a very long conclusion for such a short letter.

 The close of Paul’s epistles demonstrates how much involvement he had with people.
 He was a people person concerned with mature interpersonal relations.
 Verses 4:7-18 give final greetings to his friends.

 Paul lists ten people in the conclusion to Colossians.
-Eight of which are associates of Paul, and the other two are individuals in Colosse.
+Eight of them are his associates, and the other two are individuals in Colosse.

 “Tychicus” (cf. Eph.
 6:21,22)

 Tychicus traveled widely with the apostle Paul.
 He joined Paul in traveling from Ephesus to Jerusalem at the end of the third missionary journey (Acts 20:4).
 He also joined Paul’s team on the final visit to Jerusalem (Acts 20:4-5; cf. 1 Cor.
 16:1-4; cf. 2 Cor 8:19ff).
 In Paul’s first Roman imprisonment, Tychicus was with the apostle and carried the epistle of Colossians from Rome Italy to the believers in Colosse (Turkey today).
 He was from the Roman province of Asia (Acts 20:4).

 At the close of Paul’s life, Paul sent Tychicus with Trophimus on a missionary journey to Ephesus to take Timothy’s place (Tit.
 3:12; 2 Tim.
 4:12).
-Tychicus was dispatched to Ephesus during the second Roman imprisonment (2 Tim.
+He dispatched Tychicus to Ephesus during his second Roman imprisonment (2 Tim.
 4:12).
 This would free Timothy to rejoin Paul who wanted to see him before he met his fate as a martyr (2 Tim.
 4:9,21).
-He may have been sent to relieve Titus in the oversight of the churches on the isle of Crete as well (Titus 3:12).
+Tychicus may have also been sent to relieve Titus in overseeing the churches on the isle of Crete (Titus 3:12).

-Tychicus was one of those no-name servants of God in the New Testament who made a big impact for the cause of Christ.
+Tychicus was one of those no-name servants of God in the New Testament who enormously impacted the cause of Christ.
 He was Paul’s servant to the churches of the Lycus Valley.
 He bore Colossians and Ephesians’ epistles to their destination (Co 4:7-9; Eph.
 6:21-22).